paritytech/polkassembly/hasura/README.md

 The fact that we are using `image: hasura/graphql-engine:vx.y.z.cli-migrations` in `docker-compose.yaml` automatically performs a migration.
 Visiting the `http://localhost:8080/console` should show you the tables `users`, `posts`...

-### Update the schema, relashonships or permissions
+### Update the schema, relationships or permissions

 To make sure any change in the console is reflected in the `hasura-migrations` folder and available to push to github you need to disable the console for any other participant (so that no change are made).
 Then launch the console using the cli:
 - `cd ./hasura-migrations`